 After decades of debate, the central section of the NIMT between Hamilton and Palmerston North was electrified in the 1980s.
 Unlike the Wellington suburban lines, which use a 1.5 kV DC system, the NIMT uses 25 kV AC.
 This section is served by 22 EF-class locomotives built by Brush Electrical Machines in Britain.

-In 2007 the government announced another major electrification project, with the conversion of the Auckland suburban network (currently served by diesel-hauled trains and diesel multiple units) due to be completed by 2013.
+In 2007 the government announced another major electrification project, with the conversion of the Auckland suburban network (then served by diesel-hauled trains and diesel multiple units) completed by 2015.

 Railcars are railway vehicles that carry passengers and have the engine incorporated.
-New Zealand’s first regular railcar services began in 1936, when seven 49-seat Wairarapa-class ‘tin hares’ began running over the Rimutaka Incline.
+New Zealand’s first regular railcar services began in 1936, when seven 49-seat Wairarapa-class ‘tin hares’ began running over the Remutaka incline.
 These were followed by six Hutt-built Standard diesel express railcars, seating 52, and nine British-made 48-seat Vulcans.

 The late 1950s saw the arrival of 35 British-built (but Fiat-engined) 88-seat articulated railcars.
 By the mid-1960s railcars were handling all NZR’s long-distance passenger services other than those on the North and South Island main trunk lines.
 But as passenger traffic fell away later that decade many services closed.
 When railcars were withdrawn from the Midland line in 1978, the Japanese-built 96-seat Silver Fern twin-sets were the only railcars left in New Zealand.
 These ran on the North Island main trunk line from 1972 to 1991, and then on Auckland’s Rotorua and Bay of Plenty routes until 2001.